peteroupc/encoding/docs/PeterO.IReader.md

 <b>Return Value:</b>

 The number of bytes read from the data source.
-Can be less than "length" f the end of the stream was reached.
+Can be less than "length" if the end of the stream was reached.

 <b>Exceptions:</b>